 Left: Varicose veins, Right: Spider veins

-Varicose veins can make your legs feel heavy and your skin tight or itchy.
-The symptoms usually get worse towards the end of the day, especially after sitting or standing for longer periods of time.
+Varicose veins may cause the legs to feel heavy and swell up, especially around the ankles.
+The skin may also feel tight or itch.
+The symptoms usually get worse towards the end of the day – especially after sitting or standing for long periods of time.
 Varicose veins sometimes cause pain or cramps in the calf muscles at night too.
-Warm weather usually makes the symptoms worse.
-There is not necessarily a connection between how bad varicose veins look and how much of a problem they are.
-For example, varicose veins that don't look bad might actually cause a lot of discomfort, while ones that are very large and bumpy may cause no discomfort whatsoever.
+Warm weather often makes the symptoms worse.

 Varicose veins can affect your wellbeing too.
-Some people feel self-conscious and don't want others to see their legs.
-They might stop wearing shorts or skirts and avoid activities such as swimming.
-Even if varicose veins aren't causing any other problems, if someone is very troubled by the appearance of their legs, treatment might be worth considering.
+Some people are so bothered by what the veins look like that they don't want to show their legs in public.
+They stop wearing shorts and don't go to swimming pools, for example.
+Even if varicose veins aren't causing any other problems, if someone is very troubled by the appearance of their legs, it might be worth considering treatment.

-Some people are more likely to develop varicose veins because it runs in their family.
 Women often first get varicose veins during pregnancy.
 This is probably due to a combination of two factors – hormone-related changes in their body's tissue and weight gain – which makes it harder for the blood in their leg veins to flow back to the heart properly.
-Being very overweight also increases pressure in the legs and veins, which can increase the risk of varicose veins, especially in women.
+But these varicose veins often go away within several months of giving birth.